gow245/595_Final_Project/index.md

 3) Pedestrian Serious Injury Crash Data
     - This data is from the North Jersey transportation Planning Authority.
     - This dataset was last updated April 8th, 2025.
     - I orginally downloaded this data as a GeoJSON.
-In order to create my maps I had to clip the data to Passaic County.
+In order to create my heat map and interactive map I had to clip the data to Passaic County.
+    - I did not have issues with data quality.
 4) Pedestrian Fatal Crash
     - This data is from the North Jersey transportation Planning Authority.
     - This dataset was last updated April 8th, 2025.
     - I orginally downloaded this data as a GeoJSON.
-In order to create my maps I had to clip the data to Passaic County.
+In order to create my heat map and interactive map I had to clip the data to Passaic County.
+    - I did not have issues with data quality.
 5) Overburdened Community Data
     - This data is from the New Jersey Department of Enviromental Justice.
     - It was prepared by the NJDEP and was last updated November 24th, 2025.